astromikemerri/Microcar/README.md

 3. Turn the pot slowly until you read the target voltage of 0.24 V.
 4. Let it sit 1–2 minutes; if the chip is too hot to touch, turn the voltage down a little.

 The other hardware elements are the 3D-printed parts, <A href=https://github.com/astromikemerri/Microcar/blob/main/MotorFittings.3mf>the fittings for the motors</a> and <A href=https://github.com/astromikemerri/Microcar/blob/main/housing.3mf>the housing for the project</a>.
+Not forgetting <A href=https://github.com/astromikemerri/Microcar/blob/main/MotorFittings.3mf>the car itself</a>

 I printed them on a Bambu A1-mini printer in PETG, using 0.08mm layers, but there is nothing particularly machine-dependent in the files.

 Finally, there is <A href=https://github.com/astromikemerri/Microcar/blob/main/ignition_drive.ino>the code</a>.
-This sketch sets up the ESP32 as a web servre, which serves a webpage to your phone, which uses JavaScript to access the orientation data your pjone maintains, which is then sent back to the ESP32 from your phone via websockets.
+This sketch sets up the ESP32 as a web servre, which serves a webpage to your phone, which uses JavaScript to access the orientation data your phone maintains, which is then sent back to the ESP32 from your phone via websockets.
 Since iPhones only allow access to this data over a secure connection, you will also need <A href=https://github.com/astromikemerri/Microcar/blob/main/certs.h>this header file</a> with the necessary security certificates in it, which you just have to place in the same folder as the sketch when uploading the code to the ESP32 using the Arduino IDE.

-(to steer by tipping side to side and accelerate by tipping away from you)
+Grease the rails, and now you should be good to go!
+Try it a few times withour the top on the housing, just to make sure everything is working.